 I’ve helped many online entrepreneurs in scaling their business from the shadows, and I can do the same for you.
 To get started.

 My price isn’t as high as you think.
-See it on this page where you can hire me right away.
+To get started, you can hire me right away.

 How to Find and Hire a Virtual Assistant – The Foolproof Process

 I’ve divided up the process into different sections that seamlessly leads to the next.